 I thought this day would never come, but I am six days away from turning 30.
 I would have to change both the digits of my age in all the pre-filled internet forms.

 A twenty-something me was working for software and finance giants, drinking way too much, vomiting often in pubs and on Karnataka – Tamil Nadu highways, angry with family, running after people, quitting work, roaming around the world on my own when my mother thought I was at home or traveling with a friend, falling in love too many times, living in with someone knowing the relationship was not going anywhere and feeling shattered when the obvious happened, cooking in restaurants and my own kitchen for hours, leaving for Italy to attend a culinary course, dragging strangers to dance floors in pubs and bars, stranded at South American borders, taking lifts from random people on streets at random times, and saying things that should have been kept private; I was unsure of what I wanted.

-Though I still do a lot of those things; I at least have the right reasons now.
+Though I still do a lot of those things, I, at least, have the right reasons now.
 Roman philosopher Seneca truly said, “The most important knowledge is that which guides the way you lead your life.”
 Goals are only rewards along your journey.
 Mario pops out the super mushroom and fire flower and becomes Super Mario; we also become better with time at what we do.
-He at least gets a princess at the end of his quest; our quest lead us to death.
+He gets a princess at the end of his quest; our quest leads us to death.